BioMarin drug becomes first U.S. approved therapy for dwarfism - NewsBreak

 BioMarin drug becomes first U.S. approved therapy for dwarfism

-Nov 19 (Reuters) - BioMarin Pharmaceutical Inc's (BMRN.O) once-daily injection for children with the most common type of dwarfism received clearance from the U.S. health regulator on Friday, making it the first approved therapy for achondroplasia in the country.
+(Reuters) - BioMarin Pharmaceutical Inc’s once-daily injection for children with the most common type of dwarfism received clearance from the U.S. health regulator on Friday, making it the first approved therapy for achondroplasia in the country.

 The approval for Voxzogo, intended for children aged five and older, comes months after it became the first therapy to be greenlighted by regulators for the treatment of the genetic condition in Europe.